 - Add ½ cup chicken broth to the rice and continue to stir until the liquid is almost all absorbed.

 - When you get to the last ½ cup of broth, add in the asparagus pieces, then stir in the last ½ cup of broth.
-Continue to cook for 2 more minutes, or until risotto is done and asparagus is tender.
-Risotto is ready in about 20 to 25 minutes, or until rice is tender and the consistency is like a thick porridge.
+Continue to cook for 2 more minutes or until the risotto is done and the asparagus is tender.
+Risotto is ready in about 20 to 25 minutes, or until the rice is tender and the consistency is like a thick porridge.

-- Gently stir in the parmesan cheese and 1 tablespoon butter.
+- Remove from heat.
+Gently stir in the parmesan cheese and 1 tablespoon butter.

 - Taste for salt and adjust accordingly.
 Add more lemon if you like a more citrusy taste.

-- Garnish with black pepper, chopped parsley, and lemon zest.
+- Garnish with black pepper, chopped parsley, and lemon zest, and serve.

 Nutritional info is an estimate and provided as courtesy.
 Values may vary according to the ingredients and tools used.
 Please use your preferred nutritional calculator for more detailed info.